-When my mom’s co-worker told me how to make a Vietnamese Avocado Shake, I honestly didn’t think it would taste very good.
-I have always eaten avocados in savoury dishes, like guacamole, or just on its own with a little salt.
-I didn’t think it’s fresh green flavour would be pleasant in a sweet concoction, but I have to say I was pleasantly surprised when I made this smoothie.
+When my mom’s co-worker told me that she loves drinking a Vietnamese avocado shake called Sinh tố bơ, I honestly didn’t think that sounded very tasty.
+I have always eaten avocados in savoury dishes, like guacamole, or on toast, or just on its own with a little salt.
+I didn’t think it’s fresh green flavour would be pleasant in a sweet drink.

 - 1 cup ice cubes

-- Add the ice cubes, avocado slices, ½ cup of milk and condensed milk to the blender.
+Add the ice cubes, avocado, milk and some of the condensed milk to the blender.

 Cover and blend on high until the mixture is smooth.